 This fork has over 6000 grueling miles on it.
 I think it has another 6000 miles left in it.
-Carbon tubes, but has a steel crown, steel steer-tube, and steel dropouts.
+Carbon tubes, but has an alloy crown, alloy steer-tube, and alloy dropouts.
 I have not seen any other fully rigid fork I would rather have on my bikes.
 I do not think I would feel safe with a fork that has a carbon fiber steer tube or crown.

 Have one of these installed on (3) of my mountain bikes.
 The 27.5+, the 29er with 120mm fork, and the 29er with 140mm fork.
 This is cable latched, very easy to install and has (3) positions.
 Very reliable and no maintenance.
 Unlike hydraulic droppers, this one won't fail and collapse ending your ride.
 Near $140 and no seat noise or seat wiggle when riding.